 A mixture of SEO knowledge and awesome content writing skills can sky-rocket your all content marketing efforts.

-So when you are thinking about how to become a content writer, don’t miss out on the basic SEO knowledge.
+So when you are thinking about how to become an online content writer, don’t miss out on the basic SEO knowledge.

-Answering the question about how to become a content writer is just like solving a puzzle.
+Answering the question about how to become a professional online content writer is just like solving a puzzle.

 It has so many pieces that combine to make a great picture of a content writer.